 Pace of Completion and Maximum Timeframe

-The maximum time frame for completing an undergraduate degree is 150% of the published length of the program.
+The maximum time frame for completing an undergraduate degree is 150% of the published length of the program, as measured by credits (including transfer credits).
 To ensure that students meet this requirement, schools must measure how many courses students complete against how many they attempt.
 To be making satisfactory academic progress at FSU, students must successfully complete 67% of the courses attempted.
 This is a cumulative measurement, and the number of courses attempted and earned will be reviewed at the end of each year at the conclusion of the spring semester.

 Since a degree at FSU requires 32 course credits (128 semester hours), 48 course credits (192 semester hours) is the maximum amount that students can attempt within the 150% completion time frame.
 Students who have attempted 48 course credits (including semester hour credits transferred to FSU that count toward the student’s degree program) and have not yet earned a Bachelor’s degree will become ineligible for financial aid.

 Courses transferred to FSU are counted towards the number of course credits/semester hours attempted and completed but are not included in the calculation of the GPA.

 A student has taken a total of 30 course credits (120 semester hours) and passed 18 course credits (72 semester hours).
 The student is not making satisfactory progress because the student is passing at the rate of 60% (18 divided by 30).